dgor82/dgor82.github.io/dev_style_guide.md

 This approach to CI supports a truly _continuous_ integration without delays from waiting for manual PR reviews.
 Full test-coverage / TDD should ensure well-enough that no breaking changes are introduced into main.
 Usually, the entire workflow should be automated with project-specific shell scripts designed to run on dev's machines.

+## Commit Messages

+I use the A.I. plugin of JetBrains Rider to auto-generate my commit messages, with the following default prompt (in the A.I.
+Plugin's settings) having proven to generate accurate and useful summaries on the right level of detail.
+Feel free to copy and modify to your delight!

+> Avoid overly verbose descriptions or unnecessary details.
+Start with a short sentence in imperative form, no more than 50 characters long.
+Then leave an empty line and continue with a more detailed explanation.
+Write only one sentence for the first part, and three to four bullet-point style entries for the more detailed explanation of the changes.
+These should not be complete, grammatically correct sentences!
+Each bullet point starts with a new line and covers one cluster of changes.
+Avoid adding bullet points about more obvious changes e.g. the fact that an interface was updated to include newly added functionality that was already covered in another bullet point.
+Basically, summarise the changes for each bullet point to a level of abstraction so that you don't actually need to mention specific names of files / classes / methods that were changed (since I can see that anyway in the actual commit's change history).

 # II) Coding Style

 Inspirations from